This video is an interview with EVP of Local Social, Brian Q. Smith, and he answers the most common small business

 Transcript first 10 minutes – formatted for easy reading.

 We have a lot of questions that seem to come up again and again and we thought would be helpful to hop on the phone with our EVP of Local Social, Brian Q. Smith, to give us some of the answers to questions that seem to come up from small business owners and operators.

 Will social media work for me?

-Most people running a business feel like they don’t have time to commit to more “to do” items.
+Most people running a small business feel like they don’t have time to commit to more “to do” items.
 They feel that they are preoccupied with upgrading the office photocopier and ensuring their team is productive.
 What would you tell them?